briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 CDK and Pulumi have some good options for how to scaffold a project.

-- Pulumi has `pulumi new aws-typescript` among lots of other options (run `pulumi new -l` to see over 200 project types)
+- Pulumi has `pulumi new aws-typescript` among lots of other options (run `pulumi new -l` to see over 200 project types).
+I used this to create the library itself, the examples and the pulumi projects that I use in `django-step-by-step` that consume the library.
 - CDK has `projen` CLI commands which can help set up either library code or project code
 - The major benefits of these tools is setting up `tsconfig.json` and `package.json` correctly
-- Terraform is so simple that it doesn't really need tooling for this
+- Terraform is so simple that it doesn't really need tooling for scaffolding

 ## Best practices